raomayurs/payasyougovpn/README.md

     * PayAsYouGoVPNBaseStack - Consists of the base resources like the CodeCommit repo
     * PayAsYouGoVPNFrontendStack - Frontend resources required to host website
     * PayAsYouGoVPNServiceStack - Backend resources like lambda functions
-* The Web app requires the Cognito Userpool and Identity pool details to be able to function successfully.
-Please update the `userPoolId`, `clientId` and `identityPoolId` in the config file `packages/webApp/src/config/cognito.ts`.
-These can be found from the Cognito console for the provided region
-* Commit the changes and push to the branch master `git commit -a -m "Updated cognito config" && git push origin master -f`
 * Open the amplify console for the provided region.
 Open the `PayAsYouGoVPNAmplifyApp` amplify app
 * Choose `Run Build` if the build has not already started automatically.
 When successful, this step should build and deploy the web app to an amplify endpoint
 * Once successful copy the amplify website endpoint and open it to test that it works.